39digits/macos-keylayouts/README.md

 # macOS Key Layouts for External Keyboards

-A collection of English keylayout bundles for macOS to properly map keys on external keyboards.
+A collection of English keylayout bundles for macOS.

 ## Install

 1. Download the repository or any individual keylayout bundles.
-2. Copy any relevant keylayout bundle(s) to `/Library/Keyboard Layouts`
+2. Copy keylayout bundle(s) to `/Library/Keyboard Layouts`
 3. Restart macOS
 4. Open the input sources setup by going to **System Preferences > Keyboard > Input Sources**
 5. Click on the [+] and select the installed bundle from the list to enable it.